Tampereen-Urheilusukeltajat/Blenderi-Backend/README.md

 The application is deployed as a container, which has been defined in `Dockerfile`

+The `fly.toml` for the MariaDB instance can be found from `infra/mariadb` folder.
+Redis is handled by Upstash.
+See the [documentation](https://fly.io/docs/reference/redis/) for extra info

 ## Contributing

 Fork the application and do your thing.
 Make sure that you run the `enforce-style` script and fix possible errors before opening a PR.
 Also write